Canadian Forces Military Police: Canadian Forces National Counter-Intelligence Unit

 The CFNCIU is responsible to provide security intelligence (SI) and counter intelligence (CI) services in support of the CF and the DND during peace, crisis and war.
 The mission of the CFNCIU consists of identifying, investigating and countering threats to the security of the CF and the DND from foreign intelligence services, or from individuals and groups engaged of espionage, sabotage, subversion, terrorism, extremism or criminal activities.
 The CFNCIU is a national-level specialist unit responsible for the provision of CI (specifically counter-HUMINT) services to the CF and the DND.
 In addition, the CFNCIU is responsible for the Defensive Security Briefing and Debriefing Program.
 This program provides knowledge and assistance to assist CF and DND members in protecting themselves and the department from potential threats involved in foreign travel, either for duty or non-duty travel, or who may have contact with foreign nationals.

 The CFNCIU contains both military police and intelligence operators and liaise often with the Canadian Security Intelligence Service (CSIS), the Royal Canadian Mounted Police (RCMP) and provincial and municipal police service intelligence officers when gathering and sharing information.

-- Canadian Forces National Investigation Service
+Canadian Forces National Investigation Service

-The CFNIS investigates serious or sensitive service and criminal offences against property, persons, and the Department of National Defence.
+The Canadian Forces National Investigation Service (CFNIS) investigates serious or sensitive service and criminal offences against property, persons, and the Department of National Defence.
 It performs a function similar to that of a major crime unit of the RCMP or large municipal police agency.